IS THERE A CORRELATION BETWEEN FEMALE HORMONES AND GUM DISEASE?

 - PUBERTY GUM SENSITIVITY

 Within the first stages of puberty and within the teenage years, women have a surge in hormone production.
 This may create more blood flow to the gum tissue, producing tender, inflamed, and red gums.
-Extra sensitive gums may continue to be a concern for a handful of days ahead of a woman’s period has started as a result of PMS (premenstrual syndrome).
+Extra sensitive gums may continue to be an issue for a handful of days ahead of a woman’s period has started as a result of PMS (premenstrual syndrome).

 WHAT CAN I DO TO IMPROVE MY GUM HEALTH?

-In case you start to realize the problems with your gums are related to your menstrual cycle or other fluctuations in your endocrine system, there are plenty of ways to help boost your gum health.
-First, you’ll need an oral care routine at home with daily brushing and flossing in addition to visits to a dental practice in Columbus, OH for oral health examinations and professional cleanings.
+In case you start to realize the sensitivity or swelling of your gums are related to your menstrual cycle or other fluctuations in your endocrine system, there are plenty of ways to help boost your gum health.
+First, you’ll need an oral care routine at home with daily brushing and flossing in addition to visits to a dental practice in Niles, OH for oral health examinations and professional cleanings.
 If you’re still concerned about symptoms of gum disease, speak to your dentist so they can make personalized recommendations.

 - BRUSHING YOUR GUMS AND TEETH

-Using a soft-bristled brush, gently brush your teeth and gums morning and night at home.
-Daily brushing helps to clean away food debris and buildup that can lead to periodontal (gum) disease.
-Massaging your gums with the toothbrush should help to increase blood circulation in the tissue, which will make them stronger and healthier.
+Using a soft-bristled electric or manual toothbrush, gently brush your teeth and gums morning and night at home.
+Daily brushing helps to clean away bacteria, plaque, and tartar that causes periodontal (gum) disease.
+Massaging your gums with the toothbrush should help to increase blood circulation in the tissue, which will make them stronger.

 - ORAL HEALTH EXAMINATIONS